-From its early days of being a university favorite, the Norwich Terrier has graduated to become one of the world’s most adored breeds.
+From its early days as a university favorite, the Norwich Terrier has graduated to become one of the world's most adored breeds.